ItIsApachee/simple3d/README.md

 - Only one instance of shader per type.
 Makes shaders less flexible, but increases overall performance as it decreases switches between shader programs.
+- Only one instance of renderer per scene.
+Couldn't come up with a good way to allow that, but also provide easy library interface.

 ## TODO:
 ### Overall.